gbeckers/Darr/README.rst

 -  **Minimal dependencies**, only `NumPy <http://www.numpy.org/>`__.
 -  **Integrates easily** with the
-   `Dask <https://dask.pydata.org/en/latest/>`__ library for **numeric computation on very large Darr arrays**.
+   `Dask <https://dask.pydata.org/en/latest/>`__ library for **numeric computation on very large arrays**.
 -  Supports **ragged arrays** (still experimental).

 Con's:

--  **No compression**, although it is of course possible to compress darr files for archiving purposes.
+-  **No compression**, although compression for archiving purposes is supported.
 -  **Inefficient (storage-wise) for very small arrays**.
-If you have a zillion small arrays, and storage space is a concern, use other approaches.
+If you have a zillion small arrays, and storage space is a concern, use other approaches, unless you can concatenate them in a ragged array, which Darr does support (experimentally).

 Installation
 ------------